Cosmetic Surgery Negligence Claims

 The exception to this three-year time limit applies if the claimant was under the age of 18 at the time of the incident; in this case, they will have three years from their 18th birthday to start a claim.
 However, this exception is unlikely, as only very few persons under 18 undergo cosmetic procedures.

 If you are unsure whether you are within the time limit for pursuing cosmetic surgery claims, we will be happy to offer a free, no obligation consultation to help you make an informed decision.
 It is important that you get in touch with us as early as possible so you do not run out of time.
-What’s more, starting your claim early also means there is easier access to supporting evidence relevant to your case.
+Additionally, starting your claim early also means there is easier access to supporting evidence relevant to your case.

 Other factors that affect the duration of a cosmetic injury claims process include: